pjbakker/flexible-seo-hugo/README.md

 Assuming you already signed up for [Google Analytics](https://www.google.com/analytics/), you can add your Google Tracking ID to the `googleAnalytics` parameter in `config.toml`.
 It will then automatically include Google Analytics code in your site.

+## Disqus support

+When `DisqusShortname` is set in your site's config, all regular pages will have Disqus enabled at the bottom.
+You can disable this on a page-by-page basis by setting `comments` to `false` in a page's front matter.

 ## License

 MIT Licensed, see [LICENSE](https://github.com/pjbakker/flexible-seo-hugo/blob/master/LICENSE).